 The Applicants argue PG&E's status as a majority owner of Pacific Generation will act to ensure accountability and further argue that Pacific Generation can act to hold PG&E accountable for any potential breach of the intercompany agreements.
 It is unclear how likely it would be for Pacific Generation to hold PG&E accountable under the intercompany agreements given Applicants' assertions that PG&E will control Pacific Generation's Board.
 The Applicants also intend for the operations and services agreement to set forth limitations on PG&E's liability to Pacific Generation as agent and service provider.
-In Pacific Generation as agent and service provider.
+Italian provider.